Relintai/pandemonium_engine_docs/usage/export/exporting_for_dedicated_servers.md

 After downloading or compiling a server binary, you should now place it in the same folder as the PCK file you've exported.
 The server binary should have the same name as the PCK (excluding the extension).
-This lets Godot detect and use the PCK file automatically.
+This lets Pandemonium detect and use the PCK file automatically.
 If you want to start a server with a PCK that has a different name, you can specify the path to the PCK file using the `--main-pack` command-line argument:

 ```
-    ./godot-server --main-pack my_project.pck
+    ./pandemonium-server --main-pack my_project.pck
 ```

 Starting the dedicated server
 -----------------------------

-If both your client and server are part of the same Godot project, you will have to add a way to start the server directly using a command-line argument.
+If both your client and server are part of the same Pandemonium project, you will have to add a way to start the server directly using a command-line argument.
 This can be done by adding the following code snippet in your main scene (or a singleton)'s `ready()` method: